lsils/benchmarks/README.md

 **The results presented above are NOT the best results, but they are the ORIGINAL benchmarks.
 All best known results can be found at the [tags on this repository](https://github.com/lsils/benchmarks/releases).**

 ## Submission deadline 2025
-The latest best results for the 2024 competition have been published.
-Results for the 2025 competition will be collected a few weeks before IWLS 2025, with more details to be announced later.
+June 1st, 2025, 23:59 (Anywhere on Earth).
+Submissions received after the deadline will not be considered for the 2025 competition, but will be evaluated as part of the 2026 cycle.
+Updated results, including any improvements over the current best-known implementations, will be announced at IWLS 2025 (June 12–13, 2025).

 ## References
 The EPFL combinational benchmarks are explained in the paper [The EPFL Combinational Benchmark Suite](https://infoscience.epfl.ch/record/207551/files/IWLS15.pdf), presented at the [International Workshop on Logic Synthesis 2015](http://www.iwls.org/iwls2015/)